ioanszabo/weather-caster/README.md

 ```

 #### Notes
+- To get `GOT_API_KEY` sign in to https://openweathermap.org/ and create there a key
 - When using the `--import` or `-l` options `last-config.json` will not be updated

 ## :heavy_check_mark: Run tests